johnyoakum/MMSMIAMI_Automated_Imaging/README.md

 * Add your default computer setting

 ### Create your location(s)
-In your dashboard, click the link on the left for Locations.
+* In your dashboard, click the link on the left for Locations.
+* Click the 'Add Location' button
+* Enter the Location Name
+* Enter a Prefix
+  * In this scenario, the prefix is associated with Task Sequences if doing a manual build.
+In task sequences, the prefix will help filter down available task sequences.
+* Enter the distinguishedName of the OU that you want to start the search for populating the OU structure when performing manual builds
+* Choose whether the Location is Active or not

+> The AutoDeploy.ps1 script provides for performing manual builds and this is the basis for some of it, however I don't cover it in this walkthrough.

 ### Add Application Profile(s)
 * In your dashboard, click the link for Application Profiles